-Canacci uses these last geometric signs immediately afterwards in a brief exposition of the rules for multiplying powers - and then no more.
-In a couple of marginal notes to the long collection of problems (ed.
-Procissi, 1983, pp. 58, 62-64) he uses the letter abbreviations (only s and c^o) - but also the line as an indication, once of equality, twice of confrontation or correspondence not involving equality.
-The running text, including formal fractions, writes the powers unabridged (except numero, which once is n^o); even $pi\hat{u}$ and meno are mostly written in full, but meno sometimes (pp. 21-23) with a brief stroke "-" - the earliest occurrence of the minus sign in Italy I know of.79
+Canacci uses the signs slightly later in an brief exposition of the rules for multiplying powers - and then no more.
+In the sparse marginal notes to the long collection of problems [ed.
+Procissi 1983] he sometimes uses the letter abbreviations (only s and c°) - but also the line as an indication of equality [ed.
+Procissi 1983: 58].
+In the running text, even formal fractions are written unabridged.

-Three works by Luca Pacioli are of interest: the Perugia manuscript from 1478, the Summa de arithmetica from 1494, and his translation of Piero della Francesca's Libellus de quinque corporibus regularibus as printed in (Pacioli, 1509).
+Three works by Luca Pacioli are of interest: the Perugia manuscript from 1478, the Summa de arithmetica from 1494, and his translation of Piero della Francesca's Libellus de quinque corporibus regularibus as printed in [1509].

 Since there is only one brief observation to make on the latter work, I shall start by that.
 According to the manuscript Vatican, Urb. lat.
-632 as edited by G. Mancini (1916, pp. 499-501), Piero uses the familiar superscript square for censo when performing algebraic calculations, or he writes words; for res he uses a horizontal stroke over the coefficient, but mostly also keeps the word.
-80 Pacioli (1509, fols.
-3v-26r, passim) instead uses a sign \diamond for the cosa and \Box for the censo (or, in the old unsystematic way, words).
-Censo di censi is \square on fol.
-4^r and \square de \square on fols.
-4r and 11v.
+632 as edited by G. Mancini [1916: 500f].
+Piero uses the familiar superscript square for censo when performing algebraic calculations, or writes words.
+Pacioli [1509: 3^v - 26^r , passim] instead uses a sign \otimes for the cosa and \square for the censo

+(or, in the old unsystematic way, words).
+Censo di censi is $\Box\Box$ on fol.
+4^r and \Box de \Box on fols.
+4^r and 11^v .
 These geometric signs are absent from Pacioli's other works, and they must rather be considered a typographic experiment - given that their use is not systematic, they can hardly be understood as an instance of mathematical exploration beyond what Pacioli had done before.
-It is difficult to agree with Paola Manni (2001, p.
-146) that they should represent "progress of mathematical symbolism" with respect to the more systematic use of letter abbreviations in the Perugia manuscript and the Summa (see imminently; and cf. the quotation from Woepcke after note 12).
-Indeed, the Libellus is an appendix to Pacioli's Divina proportione, in which Pacioli (1509, fol.
-3^{v}) explains that various professions, among whom le mathematici per algebra, use specific caratheri e abreviature "in order to avoid prolixity in writing and also of reading".81
+It is difficult to agree with Paola Manni [2001: 146] that they should represent "progress of mathematical symbolism" with respect to the more systematic use of letter abbreviations in the Summa (see imminently; and cf. the quotation from Woepcke after note 11).